Revised on 28 July 2020, 8:00 a.m.

 Movement of People

-As of 25 March 2020, an Order in Council under the Quarantine Act imposes mandatory isolation upon arrival in Canada by air, sea or land, and is in effect until 30 June 2020.
-Canadians and permanent residents returning to the country are informed that they must go home without stopping along the way and must begin 14 days of self-isolation.
+As of 25 March 2020, an Order in Council under the Quarantine Act imposes mandatory isolation upon arrival in Canada by air, sea or land.
+Individuals may be placed in a quarantine facility if their own plans are deemed inadequate, for example if they do not already have food for 14 days or a plan for delivery of food for that period.
+Canadians and permanent residents returning to the country are informed that they must go home without stopping along the way, wear a non-medical mask while in transit to quarantine and must begin 14 days of self-isolation.
 Contact information is collected to allow for follow-up.
 Failure to respect this order could result in a fine of up to $750,000 or six months in jail.
 Certain persons who cross the border regularly to ensure the continued flow of goods and essential services are exempt.
-Individuals entering Canada on or after 15 April 2020, are subject to a second Order in Council on mandatory isolation.
-They must quarantine themselves for 14 days and wear a non-medical mask while in transit to quarantine.
-They may be placed in a quarantine facility if their own plans are deemed inadequate, for example if they do not already have food for 14 days or a plan for delivery of food for that period.
 Healthcare workers who enter Canada to directly care for persons over the age of 65 years must remain in quarantine for 14 days.
-This Order in Council is in effect until 30 June 2020.
+This Order in Council is in effect until 31 August 2020.

 1. Persons Entering Canada from the United States by Crossing the Land Border

 To enter Canada, all other foreign nationals must establish not only that they have no symptoms of COVID-19, but also that their purpose is essential, and that they have a plan to respect the latest mandatory isolation order.
-The Canada Border Services Agency has reduced working hours at certain ports of entry.
+As of 9 June 2020, immediate family members are not subject to the “essential” test but must be coming to Canada for a stay of more than 15 days.
+The CBSA has reduced working hours at certain ports of entry and added modified hours at others in light of ongoing travel restrictions.

 2. Persons Travelling by Air